cseberino/etc_tech_ref/docs/introduction.rst

    is available for inspection.

 reliability
-   It is virtually impossible to shut down.
+   It is always available and virtually impossible to shut down.

 trustlessness
    There is no need to rely on any single person or entity.